How to Make Custom Prints Using Permaset Aqua Puff Paste

 Students experiment with printing a rose design at Massey University in Wellington NZ by using PERMASET Puff Paste, delivering a velvety effect.

-Handbag by @Justbee_design in QLD has used PERMASET Puff Paste to emphasize the intricate pattern.
+Handbag by @Justbee_design in QLD has used PERMASET Puff Paste to emphasize the intricate pattern and give the bag a nice texture to touch.

 Once you’re done printing, allow the garment to dry for at least 15 minutes to let the paste dry before curing.
 Curing should be done using an oven for around 4-5 minutes at 160°C. Curing with the specific and correct amount of time and temperature is crucial when using Puff Paste.
 The lack thereof can lead to an inadequate cure, wherein there is little to no rise of the print.
 On the other hand, curing too much or in too high a temperature can cause the puff to collapse or not adhere to the fabric.